 Other iconic landmarks include the Independence Palace, War Remnant Museum, Cafe Apartment, Saigon Skydeck, and Landmark 81, the tallest building in HCMC with 81 floors.

 Foodies will love the food options in HCMC.
 You can get any type of Vietnamese cuisine and street food at local restaurants or sidewalk kiosks.
 They’re plentiful and available at any time of the day, even at 3:00am if you have the munchies.
 If you miss eating Western food or international cuisines, HCMC has delicious options to try.
-Check out our food posts with recommendations: Burgers, Desserts, and Japanese food.
+Check out our food posts with recommendations: Burgers, Desserts, Pizzas, Japanese food, and Vegetarian/Vegan Options.

 7. Ben Tre